24 August 2023

 A Windows Analog in Powershell

 While Microsoft Windows doesn't officially specify this as a "subshell" as far as I can tell, the following strategy provides functionally similar behavior for Windows operating systems.
 We can utilize the .NET API to manipulate the environment variables on a per-process basis in Powershell.
-But before we do so, let's print our regular system %PATH% like so, with cmd.exe /c echo %PATH%:
+But before we do so, let's print our regular system shell %PATH% like so, with cmd.exe /c echo %PATH%:

 Windows regular system %PATH%

-Now let's use the System.Diagnostics capabilities provided by .NET's ProcessStartInfo attribute to create a New-Object called $x, set the filename to cmd.exe along with our argument.
-Then we'll remove the original system Path and replace it with our own custom path, disable UseShellExecute so our new object doesn't use the shell's default variables and will start the process directly from our executable, and finally create a new object $p, which we'll hook to System.Diagnostics.Process, then set the StartInfo for our new $p object to $x, and launch it.
-Thank you Microsoft Documentation and StackOverflow ;)
+We'll set the filename to cmd.exe along with our argument.
+Then we'll remove the original system Path and replace it with our own custom path.
+We shall also disable UseShellExecute so our new object doesn't use the shell's default variables and will instead start the process directly from our process.

 $x = New-Object System.Diagnostics.ProcessStartInfo